markgw/uh-nlp2021/docs/week1/index.md

-# Day 1: Python for Java programmers, installing stuff and simple NLP
+# Week 1: Python for Java programmers, installing stuff and simple NLP

 **NB: The contents, including the assignments, on this page can change up until the end of the first lecture.**